-By law, Medicare is required to protect the privacy of your personal medical information.
-Medicare is also required to give you this notice to tell you how Medicare may use and give out ("disclose") your personal medical information held by Medicare.
+The law requires Medicare to protect the privacy of your personal medical information.
+It also requires us to give you this notice so you know how we may use and share ("disclose") the personal medical information we have about you.